-Setting this stove up is a snap, aside from the fact that it weighs almost 31 pounds (19 pounds without the removable legs).
+Setting this stove up is a snap, aside from the fact that it weighs almost 31 pounds (19 pounds without the legs).

-Once you've transported and carried it to where you want, attach the legs (if you're using them), slot the windscreen around the edges, and connect your propane tank.
+Once you've transported and carried the Explorer to where you want, attach the legs (if you're using them), slot the windscreen around the edges, and connect your propane tank.
 It's more involved than a compact two-burner, but it's not a huge pain.
 Note that putting the legs on does require flipping the stove upside down or having someone hold it up for you.

 Ease of Care

 In most respects, this is an extremely simple stove to care for.
-It's painted black and its design is open and airy with no drip tray, so you don't have to worry about pesky spaces accumulating food bits.
-The windscreen can be awkward to carry around and store, but the legs come with a storage bag which is a nice perk.
+It's painted black, and its design is open and airy with no drip tray, so you don't have to worry about pesky spaces accumulating food bits.
+The windscreen can be awkward to carry around and store, but the legs come with a storage bag, which is a nice perk.

 Despite the coating of thick paint on this model, however, rust started to appear after just a couple of weeks living on an outdoor patio in sunny and dry Colorado.
 Some people choose these kinds of stoves as additional burners for their decks or yards for canning, homebrewing, deep-frying, and plenty more.
-If you plan to have your Explorer live outside we strongly recommended getting a cover for it or storing it in a shed or garage.
+If you plan to have your Explorer live outside, we strongly recommended getting a cover for it or storing it in a shed or garage.

 While this certainly isn't a compact stove, it's still quite manageable, and you can leave the legs behind if you will be setting up on a table or tailgate.